-“They completely ignore our plights,” Afshin, an Iranian detainee, explained.
+“They completely ignore our plights,” Abdul, an Iranian detainee, explained.
 “I don’t even know what they want to do with us.”
-Afshin fled Iran after being arrested due to his involvement in an anti-government movement.
+Abdul fled Iran after being arrested due to his involvement in an anti-government movement.
 He was tortured in police custody.
 Afterward, he sought asylum in Japan.

 When we met, he’d already been detained for three years and nine months.
 He angrily described the inflexibility of the migrant detention system, comparing the Japanese government’s treatment of detainees with the killing of civilian hostages by the Islamic State.
 “This is like a warzone — no, it is worse than warzone.
 If this is a warzone, you would be saved if you surrender.
 Here, they would kill you even if you surrender … I just don’t understand the Japanese government’s intentions.”